d-m-g/junction2025_aimo-valio/Docs/Substitution_Service_MVP.md

 ## How it connects to the rest of the system

 - Prediction service flags an item as likely missing
-- n8n calls the substitution service with the original SKU
+- n8n calls the substitution service with the original SKU and, when possible, the warehouse inventory snapshot for the fulfillment site
 - Substitution service returns a ranked list of replacements
 - These replacements are used by the AI agent in phone/SMS: “We suggest X instead of Y, do you accept?”